Balkans: Demographics

-The region is inhabited by Albanians, Aromanians, Bulgarians, Bosniaks, Croats, Gorani, Greeks, Istro-Romanians, Macedonians, Megleno-Romanians, Montenegrins, Serbs, Slovenes, Romanians, Turks, and other ethnic groups which present minorities in certain countries like the Romani and Ashkali.
+The region is inhabited by Albanians, Aromanians, Bulgarians, Bosniaks, Croats, Gorani, Greeks, Istro-Romanians, Macedonians, Hungarians, Megleno-Romanians, Montenegrins, Serbs, Slovenes, Romanians, Turks, and other ethnic groups which present minorities in certain countries like the Romani and Ashkali.

 Religion

 The region is a meeting point of Orthodox Christianity, Islam and Roman Catholic Christianity.
 Eastern Orthodoxy is the majority religion in both the Balkan Peninsula and the Balkan region, The Eastern Orthodox Church has played a prominent role in the history and culture of Eastern and Southeastern Europe.
 A variety of different traditions of each faith are practiced, with each of the Eastern Orthodox countries having its own national church.
 A part of the population in the Balkans defines itself as irreligious.

 Islam has a significant history in the region where Muslims make up a large percentage of the population.
-A 2013 estimate placed the total Muslim population of the Balkans at around 8 million.
+A 2013 estimate placed the total Muslim population of the Balkans at around eight million.
 Islam is the largest religion in nations like Albania, Bosnia-Herzegovina, and Kosovo with significant minorities in Bulgaria, North Macedonia and Montenegro.
 Smaller populations of Muslims are also found in Romania, Serbia and Greece.

 The Jewish communities of the Balkans were some of the oldest in Europe and date back to ancient times.
 These communities were Sephardi Jews, except in Croatia and Slovenia, where the Jewish communities were mainly Ashkenazi Jews.
 In Bosnia and Herzegovina, the small and close-knit Jewish community is 90% Sephardic, and Ladino is still spoken among the elderly.
 The Sephardi Jewish cemetery in Sarajevo has tombstones of a unique shape and inscribed in ancient Ladino.
 Sephardi Jews used to have a large presence in the city of Thessaloniki, and by 1900, some 80,000, or more than half of the population, were Jews.
 The Jewish communities in the Balkans suffered immensely during World War II, and the vast majority were killed during the Holocaust.
-An exception was the Bulgarian Jews, most of whom were saved by Boris III of Bulgaria, who resisted Adolf Hitler, opposing their deportation to Nazi concentration camps.
+An exception were the Bulgarian Jews who Boris III of Bulgaria sent to forced labor camps instead of Nazi concentration camps.
 Almost all of the few survivors have emigrated to the (then) newly founded state of Israel and elsewhere.
 Almost no Balkan country today has a significant Jewish minority.